gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 results for the mean-only model, we remove the grouping variable, ``Condition``, from the model formula and just include a "1".
-The ``(Intercept)`` row of the output provides the estimate for the mean-only model as a reduced model from either the cell-means or reference-coded models when we assume that the mean is the same for all groups:
+The ``(Intercept)`` row of the output provides the estimate for the mean-only model as a reduced model from either the cell means or reference-coded models when we assume that the mean is the same for all groups: